Design Philosophy

 │ • combat resolution │

-│ • matchmaking │
+│ • matchmaking & queue management │

-│ • movement / input │
+│ • movement / player input │

-│ • inventory state │
+│ • inventory and deck state │

-│ • AI behavior │
+│ • AI and physics │

 │ • per-match actions │

-│ • chat │
+│ • authentication and sessions │

 │ │

-│ only economic finality
+│ only when economic finality

 ▼